 In addition to assets and liabilities, the statement of financial net position reports separate sections for deferred outflows and deferred inflows of resources.
 Deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditures) until that time.
 Deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow or resources (revenues) until that time.
-The Foundation has two items that qualify for this category, which are the deferred amount on the debt refunding and amounts related to the pensions.
-A deferred amount on debt refunding results from the difference in the carrying value of the refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The Foundation has three items that qualify for this category, which are deferred gain on debt refunding, pensions, and deferred revenue.
+The deferred gain on debt refunding results from the difference in the carrying value of the refunded debt and its reacquisition price in 2016.
+This gain is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The deferred revenue pertains to scholarship grants received in advance of meeting timing requirements.